mpanighetti/dnd5e-rhythmancy/ch-3-rhythmancy-classes.md

 _3rd-level Wild Composer feature_

 You are in sync with the music of the wilds.
-You gain Proficiency with a musical instrument and a tool of your choice capable of crafting that instrument (leatherworker's tools, potter's tools, or woodworker's tools might be suitable choices).
+You gain Proficiency with an instrument and a tool of your choice capable of crafting that instrument (leatherworker's tools, potter's tools, or woodworker's tools might be suitable choices).
 You can use instruments in which you are Proficient as a spellcasting focus for your ranger spells.

 Additionally, you learn _The Hawk's Call_ cantrip if you don't already know it.
 You also learn an additional spell of 1st level or higher when you reach certain levels in this class, as shown on the **Wild Composer Spells** table.
 Each spell counts as a ranger spell for you, but it doesn't count against the number of ranger spells you know.